If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

 Composite Bats Are Dead

 Composite bats make an unusual sound when they are dead.
-It will sound more dull or low after the break-in process has been started.
+It will sound dull or low after the break-in process starts.

-This will cause less power and more vibration when hit with the baseball bat, regardless of whether you are using an aluminum or composite one.
+This will cause less power and more vibration when hit with the baseball bat, regardless of whether you use an aluminum or composite wooden one.

-If you are playing in the quieter area then you can hear the dull sound clearly with every shot.
-But if you are playing with a crowd or noise then it will be difficult for you to hear the sound.
+If you are playing in the quieter area, you will hear the dull sound clearly with every shot.
+But if you are playing with a crowd or noise, it won’t be easy to hear the sound.

 Dead Alloy Or Aluminum Bat

-When checking whether an aluminum bat is dead or not, you can check the thud sound it produces by tapping on the barrel of the bat and feeling its vibrations.
-If they are minimal then that means that there still is a lot more pop left in it.
+When checking whether an aluminum bat is dead, you can check the thud sound it produces by tapping on the bat’s barrel and feeling its vibrations.

-When Is The Time To Replace Composite Baseball Bat?
+When Is The Time To Replace the Composite Baseball Bat?

-When you have used your bat for more than 3 years or right after the warranty ends.
-You may also discover all of the wear and tear if you do a thorough inspection of the bat once a year.
+When you have used your bat for more than three years or right after the warranty ends, you may also discover all of the wear and tear if you thoroughly inspect the bat once a year.